jboss-developer/jboss-eap-quickstarts/numberguess/README.md

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.0* and *JSF 2.0* in Red Hat JBoss Enterprise Application Platform.
+The `numberguess` quickstart demonstrates the use of *CDI 1.0*  (Contexts and Dependency Injection) and *JSF 2.0* (JavaServer Faces) in Red Hat JBoss Enterprise Application Platform.

 System requirements